Thanos01skg/thesis/README.md

 ---

 ## 🎬 Live Demonstration
 The following video showcases the complete integration of the system.
 You can observe the **Python script** running on the left, sending data every 5 seconds, while the **Real-Time Chart** on the right updates instantly to reflect the new measurements.
+Furthermore, it highlights the customized **Django AdminLTE interface**, illustrating how operators can seamlessly manage registered devices and monitor incoming signal logs in the backend.

 https://github.com/user-attachments/assets/d0deb265-c22f-4e5a-8a64-7439879d956a